tk5/maximum_power_info_ratchet/README.md

 src/quadratic-to-linear_potential/: Directory containing script carrying out the calculations detailed in SI Appendix Section K.1 and generates Figs. S7A and S7B.
 Script outputs data file to data/ directory and figure to doc/ directory.

-src/noisy_analysis/: Directory containing scripts (and corresponding derivation in the Mathematica notebook) to compute the efficiency of the engine given empirical measurement noise, as detailed in SI Appendix Section N. Script outputs file to data/ directory.
+src/noisy_analysis/: Directory containing scripts (and corresponding derivation in the Mathematica notebook) to compute the efficiency of the engine given empirical measurement noise, as detailed in SI Appendix Section N.